NEW YORK Feb 12 Jeffrey Gundlach, chief

 executive and chief investment officer of DoubleLine Capital,

-said Wednesday that his firm had sold some Apple Inc.
+said on Wednesday that his firm had sold some Apple Inc.

-shares and that the yield on benchmark U.S. Treasury securities
+shares and that the U.S. Federal Reserve may not end

 Gundlach told CNBC that he did not see Apple's stock price